Are you struggling to generate leads for your business? I’m about to show you a way to do that easily, using high-quality content.

 Most importantly, focus on the user intent – the user’s reason behind the keyword – and optimize for users first, before search engines.
 That’s how to fly safely in the Hummingbird SEO space.

-When promoting your content, you’ve got to think outside of your own channels.
+When promoting your content, you’ve got to think outside of your own social media channel.
 Guest blogging is a great way to reach out to other blogs and hijack some of their loyal audience members to your blog, so leverage it.

 You may even create ego baits (a type of blog post where you highlight other authority bloggers and link to their blogs) to gain links, generate the right leads to your business and improve referral traffic.

-Don’t forget to leverage social media networks.
+Don’t forget to leverage any social media channel.
 You can get initial readership for your blog posts from Facebook or Twitter, if you’ve got an active fan base.
+Media marketing today requires a mix of targeting efforts.

 Step Six: Social Media Outreach

 Social media outreach is critical to your success in lead generation.
 According to DashBurst, 24% of brands say they do social listening.
-MarketingLand found that 20% of CMOs use social media to collaborate and engage with customers.
+MarketingLand found that 20% of CMOs use at least one social media channel to collaborate and engage with customers.

 No matter what your industry is, you have to connect with others who will in turn support you in reaching more people.